inbo/tutorials/content/articles/spatial_mgrs/index.md

 [^6]: URL: <https://earth-info.nga.mil>.

+[^7]: Moreover, two different lettering schemes are in use (called ‘AA’
+    and ‘AL’), and it is the ellipsoid used in the geodetic datum that defines which one will be used!

-[^7]: Older series of Belgian maps distributed by the National
+[^8]: Older series of Belgian maps distributed by the National
     Geographical Institute (<https://www.ngi.be>) applied the ED50
     geodetic datum (European Datum 1950), which affects the position of coordinates (hence MGRS grid) by about 90 m in E-W direction and